PeteGoo/Workflow.EmailApprovalSample/README.md

 ## Pre-requisites
 1. Use a local SMTP / email server like [Papercut](http://papercut.codeplex.com/) so that you can send emails from the workflow and see them appear.
+2. You will need to set all 3 projects to startup.
+Right-click the solution in VS, choose Set startup projects and make sure all 3 are set to start.

 ## Running the sample
 1. Run the code.